TheMicronaut/micronaut-theme/README.md

 For details on theme extensions, visit [theme-setup](http://themicronaut.github.io/theme-setup/#alehs-customizations)

-## Notable Modifications of the So Simple Theme:
+## Notable Modifications of the original So Simple Theme:
 * New Navigation bar
 * Typography
 * Author's bio-photo adaptation